GSA/idmanagement.gov/_implement/group-policies.md

       href: '#defining-kerberos-policies-for-reauthentication'
 ---

-The U.S. federal government publishes the [United States Government Configuration Baseline (USGCB)](http://usgcb.nist.gov/usgcb_content.html){:target="_blank"}{:rel="noopener noreferrer"} for use by Executive Branch agencies to promote uniform configurations for commonly used operating systems.
+The U.S. federal government publishes the [United States Government Configuration Baseline (USGCB)](http://usgcb.nist.gov/usgcb_content.html){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} for use by Executive Branch agencies to promote uniform configurations for commonly used operating systems.
 The USGCB configuration guidelines for specific operating systems include references to some configurations related to smart card (PIV) logon and should be referenced first.

 The information on this page is intended to answer questions and identify the most commonly used configuration options.
 For a full reference of options for each operating system, please refer to configuration guides published by other sources online.